 About The New York Council on Problem Gambling

-The New York Council on Problem Gambling is a not-for-profit independent corporation dedicated to increasing public awareness about problem and compulsive gambling and advocating for support services and treatment for persons adversely affected by problem gambling.
+The New York Council on Problem Gambling is a not-for-profit independent corporation dedicated to increasing public awareness about problem and disordered gambling and advocating for support services and treatment for persons adversely affected by problem gambling.
 NYCPG maintains a neutral stance on gambling and is governed by a Board of Directors.

 Initially organized by an alliance of health professionals and recovering gamblers, the National Council benefited from the work of pioneers such as Dr. Robert Custer and Monsignor Joseph Dunne of New York.
 Until the National Council decided to relocate its headquarters to Washington, D.C., the National Council and NYCPG were in essence one and the same.
 In fact, money was provided by the New York State Office of Mental Health to maintain the National Council on Problem Gambling Helpline.
-NYCPG was formally incorporated in 1995.
+NYCPG was formally incorporated in 1994.